mwhagedorn/AGC_DSKY_Replica/README.md

 Contents of ericDSKY.py
 ```
-way too big for the readme but I had to edit from the original file to run
+Way too big for the readme but I had to edit from the original file to run

 ```